ClimacusJohannes/LawsOfForm/README.md

 # LawsOfForm
-An implementation of Spence Brown's _Laws of Form_ in Agda
+An implementation of Spencer Brown's _Laws of Form_ in Agda